 In order to succesfully develop a federated ata sharing grid a pro active policy approach is required.
 The policy requirements: than enable the development of a data sharing grid for logistics – EU Mobility Data Space - are

 - An overarching EU and national regulatory approach and policy incentives – to support and stimulate data sharing i.e., fostering the EC data spaces policy for logistics in conjunction with cross sectoral data sharing practices.
 This relates to the need to:

 - Define the functional requirements for the data sharing infrastructure provision (the Mobility Data Space for logistics)

-- Establish a long-term and transparent data sharing infrastructure framework, thus enabling organisations to invest in digital readiness (see paragraph 1.8 for a first proposal).
+- Establish a long-term and transparent data sharing infrastructure framework, thus enabling organisations to invest in digital readiness.

 - Enhance the current state of digital competence (readiness) of organisations (companies and public authorities) through dedicated programmes and projects.

 - An EU and national governance structure possibly including standardisation and certification.
 The governance of the federated data sharing grid should preferably: